kuba2k2/alpine-home-assistant/README.md

 This guide, along with a few small software packages, allows to install Home Assistant Supervised on a host machine running Alpine Linux.
 Note that this is not a supported HA installation method, so YMMV.
 Personally, it works just fine on my ARMv7 machine.

-Since July 2023, there are prebuilt APK packages available in this repo (for `x86`, `x86_64`, `armhf` and `armv7`).
+Since July 2023, there are prebuilt APK packages available in this repo (for `x86`, `x86_64`, `armhf`, `armv7` and `aarch64`).
 The README below has been updated to reflect that.
 They are signed with the following public key:

 <details>
 <summary>Click to show public key</summary>